We are a team of industry experts, opportunity makers and visionaries, all committed to creating enduring progress.

-Prior to Stone Canyon Industries, Mr. Neumann was a Partner at Knowledge Universe where he was responsible for managing the firm’s control investments from inception through exit.
+Prior to Stone Canyon Industries, from 2002-2015, Mr. Neumann was a Partner at Knowledge Universe where he was responsible for managing the firm’s control investments across various industries from inception through exit and was Chairman of the Board of the firm’s U.S. education holding company.
 Prior to that, Mr. Neumann worked with TCW/Crescent Mezzanine in Los Angeles and BT Alex Brown (and later Deutsche Bank) in New York where he advised private equity groups on leveraged buyout transactions.
-Mr. Neumann sits on the board of several private companies.
+Mr. Neumann sits on the board of several private companies and non-profit organizations.
 Mr. Neumann holds a Bachelor’s Degree in Business Administration from the University of Notre Dame.

 Chief Operating Officer